ballerina-platform/ballerina-distribution/examples/querying-with-streams/querying_with_streams.md

 # Querying with streams

 Query expression can be used to iteratively call the `next()` method of a stream.
 Binding pattern in query expression will bind the value of the result from the `next()` operation on the stream.
-If stream terminates with error, result of query expression is an error.
+If stream terminates with error, result of the query expression is an error.

 ::: code querying_with_streams.bal :::